 We use the itk::Statistics::ListSample as the sample (test and training).
 The itk::Vector is our measurement vector class.
-To store measurement vectors into two separate sample containers,
+To store measurement vectors into two separate sample containers, we use the itk::Statistics::Subsample objects.

 Figure 5.7: Bayesian plug-in classifier for two Gaussian classes.